Updated: 30 May 2023 & medically reviewed by Dr. Samantha Miller

 Fentanyl is more potent than most other opioids - up to 100 times stronger than morphine - and is very dangerous if misused.
 Even a tiny amount can result in overdose and death.

 In recent years, there have been increasing amounts of fentanyl-related overdoses.
 This is partly due to drug dealers cutting substances such as cocaine and heroin with fentanyl to produce a high with fewer narcotics.
 Fentanyl can be impossible to trace when cut with other substances and is incredibly dangerous.
+Access to the opioid overdose-countering drug Naloxone as well as the ready availability of fentanyl test strips are leading the way in reducing fentanyl-related overdoses.

 What are the most common addictions?